AyoubDahir/uataddons/idil/DAILY_SALES_README.md

 Payment method breakdown by day

 ### **Sheet 4: Salespeople**
-Individual salesperson performance by day
+Individual salesperson and sales source performance by day

 **Benefits:**
 ✅ Sort and filter data your own way